Peel

 “These people, it’s very important to say that they’re not individuals who are having symptoms, necessarily.
 They’re being monitored if they develop symptoms.
 And this is exactly what the protocol entails,” Chakrabarti said.

-Ontario health officials have previously said they have received best practices from Argentina around possible incubation periods for hantavirus since that country has more experience dealing with the virus and plan to monitor contacts for 45 days.
+Ontario’s Chief Medical Officer of Health Dr. Kieran Moore has said the province received best practices from Argentina around possible incubation periods for hantavirus since that country has more experience dealing with the virus and plans to monitor contacts for 45 days.

 “We have to also remember that this is a relatively rare type of infection, so we are still learning from it,” Chakrabarti said.
 “And when you have such a long incubation period, you have to be careful that you have to watch people for the entire time.”